 Please note that these reports will only show summaries, issues and action plans for reviews that have been published therefore the time period selected may need to relate to an earlier period than the current quarter and may lag behind the current quarter by up to six months.
-Guidance - Technical issues and updates What should we do if we experience technical issues with using PMPT 2 All Trusts are reminded to contact their IT department regarding any technical issue in the first instance.
-If this cannot be resolved, then the issue should be escalated to MBRRACE-UK.
-This can be done through the 'contact us' facility within the with using PMRT?
-MBRRACE-UK/PMRT system or by emailing us at: mbrrace.support@npeu.ox.ac.uk If there are any updates on the PMRT for the maternity incentive scheme where will they be published?
-Any updates on the PMRT or the MBRRACE-UK notification and surveillance in relation to the maternity incentive scheme safety action 1, will be communicated via NHS Resolution email and will also be included in the PMRT 'message of the day'.
+Guidance - Technical issues and updates What should we All Trusts are reminded to contact their IT department regarding any do if we technical issue in the first instance.
+If this cannot be resolved, then experience the issue should be escalated to MBRRACE-UK. technical issues This can be done through the 'contact us' facility within the with using PMRT?
+MBRRACE-UK/PMRT system or by emailing us at: mbrrace.support@npeu.ox.ac.uk If there are any Any updates on the PMRT or the MBRRACE-UK notification and updates on the surveillance in relation to the maternity incentive scheme safety PMRT for the action 1, will be communicated via NHS Resolution email and will maternity also be included in the PMRT 'message of the day'. incentive scheme where will they be published?